seL4/docs/projects/sel4/kernel-contribution.md

 Consider whether you want to have the port verified, and the plans for achieving that.
 Verifying an architecture port is a significant undertaking.

-As with a BSP port, make sure to write appropriate tests and include them in seL4test as part of the port.
+As with a platform/BSP port, make sure to write appropriate tests and include them in seL4test as part of the port.
 Consider (and discuss) a plan for how to support this port (e.g. with regression testing) so that it continues to be updated and work as seL4 evolves.